pfelk/pfelk/README.md

 sudo nano /etc/logstash/conf.d/11-pf.conf
 ```

-### 18. Resive/Update timezone
+### 18. Revise/Update timezone
 ```
-Change line 12 to the same timezone as your pf configruation _Note if the timezone is offset or mismatched, you may not see any logs_
+Change line 12 to the same timezone as your pf configuration _Note if the timezone is offset or mismatched, you may not see any logs_
 ```